casperlundberg/GUI-for-multi-party-auctioning/README.md

 1. **[Optional]** Install [Chrome](https://www.google.com/chrome/).

-1. Inside the `new_project` folder run command: `flutter run -d chrome` and the project will run in a new Chrome window(other browsers should work aswell if one have the plugins for them).
+1. Inside the `GUI` folder run command: `flutter run -d chrome` and the project will run in a new Chrome window(other browsers should work aswell if one have the plugins for them).
    1. One common error when trying to run for first time inside editors such as [VScode](https://code.visualstudio.com/) might be that the editor can't find Chrome(or any other web browser).
 Please run `flutter doctor -v` and see if there is anything that causes Flutter to fail.
 If you are on Windows the failure might be because the system variable path for flutter executable is wrong/missing.

 ### Open issue